 Romania's supreme court has lifted sanctions against corruption fighter Laura Kovesi.
 That's a defeat with consequences for notorious crooks in Bucharest — and a shred of hope across the EU, writes Robert Schwartz.

 The independent judiciary in Romania still exists.
 At least in part.
 The Romanian social-liberal government has not managed to make all institutions fall in line.
 That's the first good news from Bucharest.
-The Supreme Court has lifted with immediate
+The Supreme Court has lifted with immediate effect all restrictions on freedom and travel imposed on Laura Codruta Kovesi a week ago by a "special unit" of the public prosecutor's office.

 The former head of the Romanian anti-corruption agency DNA can thus begin her trip to Brussels, where a decision is to be made over the next few days on who will become the head of the planned EU prosecutor's office.
 The public prosecutor Kovesi— feared by many corrupt Romanian politicians — is the European Parliament's clear favorite for the job.